 Wisdom Teeth Removal

-As of 2016, our cost range from $200 to $500 per tooth for surgical wisdom teeth removal.
-This includes the cost of local anesthesia and follow visits.
-On average, the patient can expect to spend about $1,400 for four wisdom teeth removal.
-The cost depends on the nature of the surgical extraction.
-Intravenous (IV) sedation available.
+As of 2022, our costs range from $250 to $650 per tooth for surgical wisdom teeth removal.
+This includes the cost of local anesthesia and follows visits.
+On average, the patient can expect to spend about $1,600 for four wisdom teeth removal.
+The cost depends on the nature of surgical extraction.
+Intravenous (IV) sedation is available with any single tooth and multiple wisdom teeth removals.

 Many dental insurance companies cover part or all of the cost of wisdom teeth removal.
-If your are without insurance (no insurance) we have playment plans available that will work for your budget.
+The average insurance cover about $1,500 for the cost of wisdom teeth removal.
+If you are without insurance (no insurance) we have payment plans available that should work within your budget.

 If wisdom teeth are causing a problem, this could mean that they are impacted.
 Impacted wisdom teeth can be extremely painful, as well as harmful to your oral health.
 Symptoms are easy to spot: pain, inflammation, and some kinds of infections.